ggiuffre/machine-lambda/README.md

 * `fromCsv` is a dataset of 1D `Double` samples, taken from a given CSV file;
 * `shuffled` is a random permutation of the elements in a list, given a random number generator.

 To use a module (such as `DeepNN` for example), have `DeepNN.hs` in the search path of GHC, then `import DeepNN` inside your Haskell program.
+See the example program.

 ## Dependencies